edia-toolbox/edia_rcas/Packages/com.rcas.rcas/Documentation/4_CustomMessages.md

 ```

 Where the first parameter is the message, and the second the channel to send it over.
-`UDP.BroadcastMessage` sends the message to all devices on the network listening on the given port.
+`BroadcastUDPMessage` sends the message to all devices on the network listening on the given port.
 The Pairing process uses `PairingPort` in this instance.

 ## Receiving Messages

-Receiving and processing messages can be done through the `OnReceivedRCPMessage` and `OnReceivedUDPMessage` callbacks.
+Receiving and processing messages can be done through the `OnReceivedTCPMessage` and `OnReceivedUDPMessage` callbacks.

 Below is a simple example which continuously synchronizes a random float variable over the `CUSTOM_2` TCP channel: